carloscastillom/AWS_cloud_DW/README.md

 -  Open up create_cluster.ipynb and follow the intructions in the jupyter notebook.
 Please note that the cluster is running on west-2
 - run create_tables.py.
 - run etl.py
-- Do not forget to delete the redshift cluster
+- Do not forget to delete the redshift cluster to avoid unexpected costs